wavefrontshaping/slmPy/README.md

 #### Image lock

 In SLM experiments, it is common to display images in a loop.
-What will happen if the mage does not have the time to be displayed between two iterations of the loop?
+What will happen if the image does not have the time to be displayed between two iterations of the loop?
 In some cases, you want to be sure that the image is sent usin updateArray() before going further, in order to measure its effect for example, but in some cases, you do not want to loose sync, even if it means skipping images.
 You can control that with the imageLock parameter.

 ```python
 slm = slmpy.SLMdisplay(isImageLock = True)